 As a guitarist, he has performed in Puerto Rico, Festival Alfonso Ortiz Tirado in Mexico, Canada, Spain, and throughout the United States.
 He’s been featured in the University of Arizona Alumni Magazine (Spring 2016), Acoustic Guitar (Fall 2017) and in Tucson Guitar Orchestra Strings Along, for Arizona Public Media.
 He has been invited to perform for the Treasure Coast Guitar Society and for the Sundays in the Garden concert series at Tohono Chul Park on numerous occasions as a duo, ensemble, and conductor.
 He is a founding member of Grupo Riken, a Tucson ensemble that specializes in folkloric music from the Caribbean and Latin America.
 Their repertoire includes genres like the Cuban bolero, Puerto Rican jibaro music, Latin jazz, and bossa nova.
 The group's unique sounds come from folk instruments like the Puerto Rican cuatro, guitar, Peruvian Cajon, Afro-Caribbean percussion bongos and congas, accompanied by the guitar.

-José Luis joined the University of Arizona Fred Fox School of Music faculty as Assistant Professor of Music in General Music Education, where he will teach graduate and undergraduate courses related to Latin American Music.
+José Luis joined the University of Arizona Fred Fox School of Music faculty as Assistant Professor of Music in General Music Education and Ethnomusicology, where he teaches graduate and undergraduate courses related to Latin American Music.